beurdouche/tls13-spec/draft-ietf-tls-tls13.md

 Where Secret is either the early_exporter_master_secret or the exporter_master_secret.
 Implementations MUST use the exporter_master_secret unless explicitly specified by the application.
-The early_exporter_master_secret is define for use in settings where an exporter is needed for 0-RTT data.
+The early_exporter_master_secret is defined for use in settings where an exporter is needed for 0-RTT data.
 A separate interface for the early exporter is RECOMMENDED, especially on a server where a single interface can make the early exporter inaccessible.

 If no context is provided, the context_value is zero-length.
 Consequently, providing no context computes the same value as providing an empty context.
 This is a change from previous versions of TLS where an empty context produced a different output to an absent context.
 As of this document's publication, no allocated exporter label is used both with and without a context.
 Future specifications MUST NOT define a use of exporters that permit both an empty